trofi/trofi.github.io.gen/posts/289-building-vanilla-gcc-on-nixos.md

 It's hard to upstream found `gcc` bugs or to work on `gcc` fixes without the fear of being affected by downstream changes.

-And once you have prepared an upstreamable `gcc` patch it would be nice to run `gcc` test suite to see if the local change introduced any regressions.
+And once you have prepared a `gcc` patch for upstream it would be nice to run `gcc` test suite to see if the local change introduced any regressions.